RomartM/MapsDataMonitoring/readme.md

 # Google Maps Data Monitoring

-Monitor Places, and Establishement Information on background.
+Monitor Places, and Establishment Information on the background.
 Get notified via email when someone updated the place information.

 ### Installation